 Amount: up to $25,000

 Grant winners are expected to provide a 200-500 word update for the AIA website either from the field or immediately upon completing the funded field season.
 A final report with a reconciled budget is due within 6 months of the completion of the field season.
-Grant winners agree to present a poster at the AIA Annual Meeting following receipt of the grant.
+Grant winners agree to submit a poster or field report abstract for presentation at the AIA Annual Meeting following receipt of the grant.
+Winners are also encouraged to become an “Interactive Dig” on the AIA website.

 Cotsen Grant Winners 2014